xrettle/WFGY/ProblemMap/GlobalFixMap/Eval/eval_cross_agent_consistency.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (cross agent consistency)**
+> Agreement between agents is measured with chosen prompts and roles and can still be wrong in absolute terms.
+> Consistency scores are diagnostic tools, not proof that the agreed answer is true or safe.

+---

 **Goal**
 Measure and enforce agreement between two independent validators: a **Scholar** (claims/citations checker) and an **Auditor** (policy/provenance/constraints gate).
 Produce (1) quantitative agreement (Percent Agreement & Cohen’s κ) and (2) a deterministic **conflict-resolution policy** for ship/no-ship.